kubernetes/website/content/zh-cn/docs/reference/config-api/kubelet-config.v1beta1.md

 </td>
 <td>
    <!--serializeImagePulls when enabled, tells the Kubelet to pull images one
 at a time.
-We recommend &lowast;not&lowast; changing the default value on nodes that run docker daemon with version  < 1.9 or an Aufs storage backend.
+We recommend <em>not</em> changing the default value on nodes that run docker daemon with version  &lt; 1.9 or an Aufs storage backend.
 Issue #10959 has more details.
 Default: true
    -->